-Houston’s Magnet School of Computer Technology and also offering Health and Science, Business, Engineering & Design and Transportation Academies.
+Houston’s Magnet School of Computer Technology and also running Health & Science, Business, Engineering & Design and Transportation Academies.

-Catholic school established in 1988 in western Houston.
-Ten years ago, one of only fifty private schools be named a National Blue Ribbon Exemplary School by the US Department of Education.
+Catholic school, established in 1988 in western Houston.
+Ten years ago, they were one of only fifty private schools to be named a National Blue Ribbon Exemplary School by the US Department of Education.
 Graduates regularly win scholarships to leading local high schools.

 Founded in 1906, the oldest independent co-educational school in Houston.
 The Upper School features an ‘Interim Term’ with teacher-designed and student-selected curricula.
 Graduates move on to top universities nation-wide, including Ivies.

 American High School Diploma/ AP/ IB Diploma; ages 14-18; co-ed; day; state; 4,000 students

 Huge public school with a well-regarded special education division.
 Established in 1982 as the third high school in the Klein Oak district.
 Offering Dual Credit as well as AP programmes.

 American High School Diploma/ AP/ MYP/ IB Diploma/ IB Careers; ages 14-18; co-ed; day; state; 3,400 students